gigglepig405/AuraMovement/README.md

 # AuraMovement
-Hi every, this is the aura example I use for hand and eye tracking test.
+Hi everyone, this is the aura example I use for hand and eye tracking test.